valtech/aem-easy-content-upgrade/docs/developers.md

+# AEM Server Setup

+By default AEM is expected to listen on localhost on port 5702.
+This setting can be overridden by adding parameters:
+* -Daem.port=4502
+* -Daem.host=localhost

+You need AEM 6.3 with service pack 2.

 # Build and Deploy

-To build and deploy run this in the base folder:
+To build and deploy run this in the base (aem-easy-content-upgrade) or ui.apps/examples folder:

 ```bash
 mvn clean install -PautoInstallPackage
 ```

-You can deploy the core project using this command in core folder:
+In case you want to deploy core only you can use this command in core folder:

 ```bash
 mvn clean install -PautoInstallBundle